Labor Board Says Google Could Fire James Damore For Anti-Diversity Memo - Slashdot

 While you probably meant to be funny, this is actually a major reason why women have stopped enrolling in CS in Europe.

-Same as in Venezuela (Score:2)
+Same as in Venezuela (Score:3, Insightful)

 I saw this happen in Venezuela: first the ideologues pump their ideology for years, get people to fall in love with their romantic left-wing utopia where human nature dosn't really exist and is a product of society and can and changed at will with enough enthusiasm and—if that doesn't work—good old-fashioned repression.
 As long as government is not on board the "harmelss" ideas spread and do not cause that much damage.
-Eventually authorities are elected that are ideologically compromised and we
+Eventually authorities are elected that are ideologically compromised and we end up with an authoritarian left-wing dictatorship.

+To deny human nature and the findings of science is to deny ourselves understanding that can lead to improvement of our collective quality of life.
+But if we prefer to be sedated into ideology and expect science to always reinforce our already-established value systems we will just deepen our miseries and do a disservice to ourselves and future generations.

+I read Damore's memo.
+There is nothing there that disagrees with modern psychology.
+The findings he refers to have been discovered by psychologists and sociologists from prestigious institutions using sound methodologies.
+We better accept the information that science gives us and decide how we'll organise incorporating rather than denying the uncomfortable bits.
+Science doesn't tell us how to be moral, it just tells us what is.
+It is up to us to find meaning and fairness within the context of what is, and not fall into the trap of thinking that what ought to be is what is.
+The Universe doesn't need to follow our moral convictions du-jour.

-Not really a federal case (Score:2)
+Not really a federal case (Score:3)

 Federal labor law doesn't make political speech a protected class in employment.